Tachyon-Sonics/ChaosCastle/README.md

     - The menu is a context menu, even in windowed mode.
 Use the right mouse button to open it.
 The background may not refresh properly while the menu is opened.
     - In full-screen mode, dialogs (settings, file chooser to load or save a game) are not resizable or movable.
     - Menu and dialogs may not render properly when using OpenGL on hardware that is not fully compatible.
     - Menu and dialogs are not shown at all in full-screen mode when the Direct3D rendering pipeline is chosen.
-With this pipeline, if you want to use a menu (to load or save a game or to quit the application), you must first use [ALT]-[TAB] to leave full screen, and then use the menu from the system tray icon of the application.
+With this pipeline, if you want to use a menu (to load or save a game or to quit the application), you must first use <kbd>ALT</kbd>-<kbd>TAB</kbd> to leave full screen, and then use the menu from the system tray icon of the application.
 Then click on the application's icon on the task bar to return to full-screen.
 Do not try to open the context menu using a right-click in full-screen mode, as this will create an "invisible" menu that then interfers with other game controls.
 - The original game had a "File / Hide" menu, that was basically a "bosskey" that fully hides the game.
 In the Amiga version it could then be recalled from the Workbench menu.
 In the Macintosh version, the main window was hidden, but the menubar was kept, and the "File / Continue" menu could recall the game.
     - In this Java port, a tray icon is always present (it has the game's main character as icon), and has a menu that is the same as the application's one.
 The "File / Continue" menu can be chosen here to recall the game if you hid it using "File / Hide".
 - The original game had a "Settings / Misc..." menu to change OS-specific settings.